Although you are young, income protection can be a key consideration.

 Being in your twenties might seem like an early age to start thinking about income protection insurance, but as this guide reveals, you’re never too young to start planning for your future and protecting yourself from life’s unexpected curve balls.

-You may be wondering if taking out income protection insurance when you are in your twenties is necessary.
+Illness and injury can befall anyone at any time regardless of your age.
+This is why considering income protection insurance is a good idea.
 Remember, illness and injury can befall anyone at any time regardless of your age.

 Income protection insurance pays up to 75% of your current wage if you are unable to work due to sickness or accident.
 If you have a good job, protecting your income will ensure you can continue to pay your bills, maintain your current lifestyle and continue saving for your future financial independence.